eZmaxinc/eZmax-SDK-perl/README.md

 use EzmaxApi::Object::EzsignsignaturecustomdateResponseCompound;
 use EzmaxApi::Object::EzsignsignerRequest;
 use EzmaxApi::Object::EzsignsignerRequestCompound;
-use EzmaxApi::Object::EzsignsignerRequestCompoundAllOf;
 use EzmaxApi::Object::EzsignsignerRequestCompoundContact;
 use EzmaxApi::Object::EzsignsignerResponse;
 use EzmaxApi::Object::EzsignsignerResponseCompound;
-use EzmaxApi::Object::EzsignsignerResponseCompoundAllOf;
 use EzmaxApi::Object::EzsignsignerResponseCompoundContact;
 use EzmaxApi::Object::EzsignsignergroupCreateObjectV1Request;
 use EzmaxApi::Object::EzsignsignergroupCreateObjectV1Response;
-use EzmaxApi::Object::EzsignsignergroupCreateObjectV1ResponseAllOf;
 use EzmaxApi::Object::EzsignsignergroupCreateObjectV1ResponseMPayload;
 use EzmaxApi::Object::EzsignsignergroupDeleteObjectV1Response;
 use EzmaxApi::Object::EzsignsignergroupEditEzsignsignergroupmembershipsV1Request;
 use EzmaxApi::Object::EzsignsignergroupEditEzsignsignergroupmembershipsV1Response;
-use EzmaxApi::Object::EzsignsignergroupEditEzsignsignergroupmembershipsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignsignergroupEditEzsignsignergroupmembershipsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignsignergroupEditObjectV1Request;
 use EzmaxApi::Object::EzsignsignergroupEditObjectV1Response;
 use EzmaxApi::Object::EzsignsignergroupGetEzsignsignergroupmembershipsV1Response;
-use EzmaxApi::Object::EzsignsignergroupGetEzsignsignergroupmembershipsV1ResponseAllOf;
 use EzmaxApi::Object::EzsignsignergroupGetEzsignsignergroupmembershipsV1ResponseMPayload;
 use EzmaxApi::Object::EzsignsignergroupGetObjectV2Response;
-use EzmaxApi::Object::EzsignsignergroupGetObjectV2ResponseAllOf;
 use EzmaxApi::Object::EzsignsignergroupGetObjectV2ResponseMPayload;
 use EzmaxApi::Object::EzsignsignergroupRequest;
 use EzmaxApi::Object::EzsignsignergroupRequestCompound;